huntermitchell123/PGA_Winner_Prediction/README.md

 Important Notes:
+- Full executable Python file is located at v2/PGA_Winner_Prediction.py.
+It will predict scores of all players defined at the top of the file for the next PGA golf tournament.
+Update this list to contain who is playing.
+The app grabs relevant historical data for each player and writes it to disk.
+If you already have this data written from a previous run, you can set the "NEW_REQUEST" variables to False.
+You will need to have your own API key in an env var for this to run.
+You will also need to research the predicted weather for the next tournament and update those variables.
 - I chose to predict the players final scores relative to par, instead of their finishing position.
 This is because their finishing position is dependent upon how others perform in the tournament.
 I could have also predicted total strokes, but that is dependent upon what par is
 - Right now I'm predicting how a player will perform in a tournament.
 We could instead predict how a player will perform in a given round.
 This would allow us to use